home-assistant/home-assistant.io/source/hassio/haos_common_tasks.markdown

 ### Installing and using the SSH add-on (requires enabling advanced mode for the HA user)

-The Terminal & SSH add-on provides access over an ssh connection, and also inludes nano and vi editors.
+The Terminal & SSH add-on provides access over an SSH connection, and also inludes nano and vi editors.
 It can be installed from the add-on store's Official add-on repository after enabling advanced mode for your Home Assistant user's profile.
 Addtionally, this add-on provides access to the Home Assistant Command Line Interface (CLI) which provides custom commands for checking logs, stopping and starting Home Assistant and add-ons, creating/restoring snapshots, and more.
 (See [Home Assistant via Command Line](https://www.home-assistant.io/hassio/commandline/) for further info).
 The Terminal & SSH add-on does *not* provide access to the underlying host file system.

 To use the add-on, enter a password or public key on its configuration page, then save and start the add-on.

-The Terminal & SSH addon also provides a web terminal which allows you to access a terminal via the Home Assistant user interface.
+The Terminal & SSH add-on also provides a web terminal which allows you to access a terminal via the Home Assistant user interface.
 In order to access from an ssh client, a port needs to be entered in the network section of the add-on's configuration page.

 ---

 ### Installing and using the Visual Studio Code (VSC) add-on

-The Visual Studio Code add-on provides access through a feature packed web-based version of the Visual Studio Code (VSC) editor and currently only supports AMD64 and aarch64/ARM64 machines.
-This add-on can be installed from the Community add-on repository.
+The Visual Studio Code add-on provides access through a feature packed web-based version of the Visual Studio Code editor and currently only supports AMD64 and aarch64/ARM64 machines.
+This add-on can be installed in the add-on store from the Community add-on repository.
 The add-on also provides access to the Home Assistant Command Line Interface (CLI) using VSC's built in terminal, which allows for checking logs, stopping and starting Home Assistant and add-ons, creating/restoring snapshots, and more.
 (See [Home Assistant via Command Line](https://www.home-assistant.io/hassio/commandline/) for further info).

 There is no configuration required for editing files within your /config directory.
 In order to enable access to other directories, it is necessary to edit the add-on's configuration from its configuration tab.
 See the add-on documentation for details.